Hananchudhary/tic-tac-toe-in-cpp-PF-/content.md

 9) Real World Applications of Password Strength Checker:

-* Cryptocurrency Security
-* Protecting Digital Assets
-* Cloud Storage Services:
-* Online Banking & Financial Services:
-* Social Media Platforms:
-* Automated Home Lockdown:
+  i- Educational Platforms
+  ii- IoT (Internet of Things) Devices iii- Cryptocurrency Platforms iv- Personal Branding Websites

+10) Noteworthy historical incidents resulting from weak passwords:

+  i- The 2014 Sony Pictures Hack ii- The 2020 Twitter Hack

 Conclusion:
-Password Strength Checker is not just a technical tool but a critical component of a comprehensive security strategy
+Password Strength Checker is not just a technical tool but a critical component of a comprehensive security strategy.